amithjkamath/image-registration/DEPLOYMENT.md

 This guide will walk you through deploying your Streamlit Image Registration app to Hugging Face Spaces using Docker.

+**Note**: This app loads images from a Hugging Face dataset (`amithjkamath/exampleimages`) instead of bundling them with the Space, which allows you to avoid the binary file restrictions on Hugging Face Spaces.

 ## Prerequisites

 1. A Hugging Face account (sign up at https://huggingface.co/join)